Let me show you how to save money on minimum wage – because without these strategies, it’s going to be near impossible to do.

 Is it even possible to live off of minimum wage (let alone save money when you’re earning minimum wage)?

-You’ve likely seen the minimum wage budget McDonald’s put out, and how the internet basically laughed at it.
+You’ve likely seen the minimum wage budget example McDonald’s put out, and how the internet basically laughed at it.

 This was because of: